Intellipedia: Community practices

 Intellipedia.
 It's been written up.
 It's the Wikipedia on a classified network, with one very important difference: it's not anonymous.
 We want people to establish a reputation.
 If you're really good, we want people to know you're good.
 If you're making contributions, we want that known.
 If you're an idiot, we want that known too.

-During 2006–2007, Intellipedia editors awarded symbolic shovels to users to distinguish exemplary Wiki gardening and to encourage others in the community to contribute.
-A template with a picture of the limited-edition shovel (actually a trowel), was created to place on user pages for Intellipedians to show their gardening status.
+During 2006 and 2007, inspired by the barnstar used on both Wikipedia and MeatballWiki, Intellipedia editors awarded symbolic shovels to users to distinguish Wiki gardening and to encourage others in the community to contribute.
+A template with a picture of the limited-edition shovel (actually a trowel) was created to place on user pages for Intellipedians to show their gardening status.
 The handle bears the imprint: "I dig Intellipedia!
 It's wiki wiki, Baby."
-The idea was inspired by the barnstar, which is used on both Wikipedia and MeatballWiki for similar purposes.
 The shovels have since been replaced with a mug bearing the tag line, "Intellipedia: it's what we know".

 Different agencies have experimented with other ways of encouraging participation.
 For example, at the CIA, managers have held contests for best pages with prizes such as free dinners.

-Chris Rasmussen, knowledge management officer at the Defense Department's National Geospatial-Intelligence Agency (NGA), argues that "gimmicks" like the Intellipedia shovel, posters, and handbills, encourage people to use Web 2.0 tools like Intellipedia and are effective low-tech solutions to promote their use.
-Also, Rasmussen argues that "social software–based contributions should be written in an employee's performance plan".
+Chris Rasmussen, knowledge management officer at the Defense Department's National Geospatial-Intelligence Agency (NGA), argues that "gimmicks" like the Intellipedia shovel, posters, and handbills, encourage people to use Web 2.0 tools like Intellipedia and are effective low-tech solutions to promote their use, also stating that "social software–based contributions should be written in an employee's performance plan".

 Training

-Several agencies in the Intelligence community, most notably the CIA and NGA, have developed training programs to provide time to integrate social software tools into analysts' daily work habits.
-These classes generally focus on the use of Intellipedia to capture and manage knowledge, but they also incorporate the use of the other social software tools.
-These include blogs, RSS, and social bookmarking.
-The courses stress immersion in the tools and instructors encourage participants to work on a specific project in Intellipedia.
+Several agencies in the Intelligence community, particularly the CIA and NGA, have developed training programs to provide time to integrate social software tools into analysts' daily work.
+These classes focus on the use of Intellipedia to capture and manage knowledge, but they also incorporate the use of the other social software tools, including blogs, RSS, and social bookmarking.
+The courses stress immersion in the tools and instructors encourage participants to work on a specific Intellipedia projects.
 The courses also expose participants to social media technologies on the Internet.

 Awards

-In 2009, Don Burke and Sean P. Dennehy, two early and avid users of Intellipedia, were awarded with the "Homeland Security Service to America Medal" by the Partnership for Public Service.
-The award noted that they "Promoted information sharing across the intelligence community through the development and implementation of Intellipedia, a Wikipedia-like clearinghouse of intelligence expertise."
+In 2009, Don Burke and Sean P. Dennehy, two early Intellipedia users, were awarded the "Homeland Security Service to America Medal" by the Partnership for Public Service for "[Promoting] information sharing across the intelligence community through the development and implementation of Intellipedia."